-Pension benefits are provided for Police Officers through the British Transport Police Force Superannuation Fund.
-This is a registered pension scheme and intended to be a fully funded scheme which provides benefits on a "defined benefit" basis.
-There are three benefit structures in place for members, which vary according to whether they joined the Fund before 1 April 2007, between 1 April 2007 and 31 March 2015, or after 31 March 2015.
+British Transport Police Force Superannuation Fund - Police Officers vary according to whether they joined the Fund before 1 April 2007, between 1 April 2007 and 31 March 2015, or after 31 March 2015.
 Prior to 1 April 2015, members earned benefits on a "final salary" structure, whilst joiners from 1 April 2015 are able to join a Career Average Revalued Earnings ("CARE") benefit structure.
 For all benefit structures, BTPA pays 60% of the total annual cost of accruing new benefits, with members paying the remaining 40%.